 Today, like many post industrial, middle class cities, Coos Bay is going through a difficult multi-decade transition, from a resource driven economy to something new that has not entirely evolved to its finished state.
 It is an economy that is part tourism, part service, part natural resources, and part servicing a growing retirement community.

 The struggle is evident, and so it is gratifying to see tangible progress being made.
 The seeds of gentrification are sprouting on the main thoroughfares and side streets, where you’ll find the new coffee shops and bakeries (check out Darrell’s Devil’s Food and Kaffe 101), the Farmer’s Market, a growing diversity of restaurants (terrific Italian at Ciccarellis, sophisticated new age offerings at Restaurant O, modern Japanese at Tokyo Bistro, and Neapolitan style pizzeria and cafe at Front Street Provisioners to name just a few).
 The Coos Art Museum is a wonderful place to visit in the downtown business district, just a block from our new Coastal Sotheby’s International Realty office, and not far from the renovated historic Egyptian Theatre.
 There’s a new major shopping center under construction just being started on the waterfront.
 All these new businesses, and older buildings undergoing renovation and new construction projects, are taking hold and transforming the area.

-As the old economy fades, new industries are springing up and taking their place: tourism, call centers, health care, internet based services and consultancies, and transportation via one of the west coasts’ deepest maritime harbors, are staking a claim in the local economy’s evolving future.
+As the old economy fades, new businesses and industries are springing up and taking their place: tourism, call centers, health care, internet based services and consultancies, and transportation via one of the west coasts’ deepest maritime harbors, are staking a claim in the local economy’s evolving future.